-students.
-Part-time students will need more time to complete this program;

-many courses are offerd in the evening

-Fall Semester Spring Semester

-FIRST YEAR BIOL 1104 IHH 2100

-AR Fall Semester

-SECOND YEAR IHH 2104
+Program Sequence: The sequence that follows is suggested for fulltime students.
+Part-time students will need more time to complete this program; many courses are offerd in the evening.
+Fall Semester Spring Semester FIRST YEAR BIOL 11044 IHH 11002 IHH 11023 IHH 11033 TOTAL IHH 2100 AR Fall Semester SECOND YEAR IHH 21042 IHH 2297 (opt)3 Elective